 The Roku Channel – Roku’s independent channel – is one of the main revenue drivers of Roku.
-Advertisements by the investors are pushed in between the content as well as when it’s paused.
-Moreover, Roku allows for personalized, target-based ads taking into consideration various factors like the users’ personal preferences, location, metadata, etc.
+Advertisements by the investors are pushed between the content and when it’s paused.
+Moreover, Roku allows for personalized, target-based ads considering various factors like the users’ personal preferences, location, metadata, etc.

-Personalizing advertisements help the investors maximize their returns which in turn serves well for Roku’s total revenue.
+Personalizing advertisements help the investors maximize their returns, which serves well for Roku’s total revenue.

 Roku offers subscriptions to prime streaming services like Paramount+, HBO Max, Netflix, etc. These subscription packages are available within the Roku platform.
 Users can select packages as per their preferences.